AbdulkareemSasah/filament-fabricator/docs/README.md

 ### Authorization

-To enforce policies, after generating a policy, you would need to register `\Z3d0X\FilamentFabricator\Models\Page` to use that policy in the `AuthServiceProvider`.
+To enforce policies, after generating a policy, you would need to register `\Sasah\FilamentFabricator\Models\Page` to use that policy in the `AuthServiceProvider`.

 ```php
 <?php